Insider Exclusive: America’s ‘Booster Belt’ – Part One

 With a population just shy of 3,000, Iuka is the county seat of Tishomingo County, Mississippi and Woodall Mountain, the highest point in Mississippi, is located just south of Iuka.

 We had thought we would be interviewing individuals wearing lab coats, with pocket protectors and horned-rimmed glasses.
-We were also excited as our tour of Iuka’s facilities provided us with the opportunity to fly Vikash’s drone in a very secure facility.
+We were also excited as our tour of Iuka’s facilities provided us with the opportunity for our FAA-licensed drone pilot to fly his drone in a very secure facility.